 ARTICLE V – Membership

-There shall be one class of membership: which shall be referred to as "North Carolina Professional Appraisers Coalition, Member" or, within this document, as “member”.
-Notwithstanding any other Article, Section, or provision of these bylaws, this MEMBERSHIP PROVISION of these bylaws may not be changed except by affirmative vote of not less than 90% (ninety percent) of all members in good standing.
+Notwithstanding any other Article, Section, or provision of these bylaws, this MEMBERSHIP PROVISION of these bylaws may not be changed except by affirmative vote of not less than 66% (66 percent) of all members in good standing that choose to vote.

 Section 1.
 Application.